eth-cscs/sarus/doc/config/ssh-hook.rst

 In the poststop stage, cleanup of the SSH daemon process takes place.
 One OCI hook JSON configuration files is sufficient, provided it defines ``"stages": ["prestart", "poststop"]``.

-The configuration of the ssh hook expects to receive its own name/location as the first argument, and the string ``start-ssh-daemon`` as positional argument.
+The hook expects to receive its own name/location as the first argument, and the string ``start-ssh-daemon`` as positional argument.
 In addition, the following environment variables must be defined: